iforgotmysocks/CaravanAdventures/Wiki/7 Story.md

 ## Story content
  <img src="Images\CrystalScythe.png" height="200" alt="pic"/>

 Depending on your means of travel and the state of your faction's power due to mods or time played, the story can either be a relatively short and fun adventure with possibly endless grinding opportunities, or a really time intensive, challenging and grant journey.
-Many aspects can be adjusted to your playstyle if distances seem too short / far or enemies too strong or too weak.
+Many aspects can be adjusted to your play style if distances seem too short / far or enemies too strong or too weak.
 The mod settings are well structured and should be easy to navigate.

 ## Quest tips

 Some parts of the story aren't all that easy, depending on your play style.
-You can expand the sections that are relevant to you to gain some additional info on how to handle certain issues
+You can expand the sections that are relevant to you to gain some additional info on how to handle certain issues.

 **Consider all collapsed sections Spoilers!**
 <details>